 “Many patients feel like they’re odd and the only one struggling in their particular way,” Daino said.
 “This sense of isolation increases their shame around their disorder and makes it even harder to initially seek help.
 It takes great strength to ask for help and is an amazing first step in healing.”

 Therapy’s Role in Eating Disorder Recovery

 In the United States, 30 million people suffer from an eating disorder, a condition that has the highest mortality rate of any mental illness.
 Eating disorders take many forms — including anorexia, bulimia, binge eating, and restrictive food intake disorder — and span across gender, age, race, and body size.

 According to Daino, while treatment is typically a multi-step process, talk therapy is an instrumental first step to seeking help for an eating disorder.

 “Oftentimes patients enter talk therapy not ready to address their eating disorder.
 Being able to safely explore and discuss concerns with a knowledgeable therapist, who also keeps their medical safety at the forefront, is crucial at all stages of treatment,” she said.

-A good therapist can also assist a patient in finding additional resources they may need — including medical doctors, nutritionists, psychiatrists, and treatment centers — in order to ensure optimal care.
+A good therapist can also assist a patient in finding additional resources they may need — including medical doctors, nutritionists, treatment centers, and psychiatrists in cases where medication for binge eating may be beneficial.